diego-fischer/web-sprint-challenge-applied-javascript/README.md

 **Steps Required for MVP:**

-- [ ] Steps 1 and 2 are explained inside the `src/components/header.js` file.
+- [ x] Steps 1 and 2 are explained inside the `src/components/header.js` file.
-- [ ] Steps 3 and 4 are explained inside the `src/components/tabs.js` file.
+- [ x] Steps 3 and 4 are explained inside the `src/components/tabs.js` file.
-- [ ] Steps 5 and 6 are explained inside the `src/components/card.js` file.
+- [ x] Steps 5 and 6 are explained inside the `src/components/card.js` file.

 **Important Notes:**